This website uses cookies to help you make the most of your visit.

 Standards met

-The pharmacy has a small team with an appropriate range of skills and experience to support its services.
-Team members work well together and support each other in their day‐to‐day work.
-They complete limited ongoing training and development.
-So, they may miss the chance to further develop their skills and knowledge
+The pharmacy has a small team with the appropriate range of experience and skills to provide its services.
+Team members work well together and are good at supporting each other in their day-to-day work.
+They are encouraged to make suggestions to ensure the efficient delivery of pharmacy services.
+Team members receive some feedback on their performance.
+And they have a few opportunities to complete training so they can suitably develop their skills and knowledge.

 Principle 3.
 Premises